rjskene/see19/README.md

 **An aggregation dataset and interface for visualizing and analyzing the epidemiology of Coronavirus Disease 2019 aka SARS-CoV-2 aka COVID19 aka C19**

-********
-## WARNING
-### JUNE 1, 2020

-As of this morning, there is an issue with Brazil data and it does not appear in the updated dataset.
-Download the May 31 dataset direclty if you wish to work with the most recent Brazil data.

-Hoping to fix by June 2 update.
+*Dataset Last Updated June 2, 2020*

 ***
 # May 31, 2020 Update

-Upgrade to version 0.3.0 is complete.
+Upgrade to version 0.3 is complete.
 Please exercise **caution** if switching to this version as there have been a number of significant changes / additions that might impact your prior work.

 **SUMMARY OF UPDATES**